 the Family Heart Foundation is working to ensure your voice, backed up by clinical and real world data, is heard loud and clear in conversations that impact your health.

 We are working with patients, doctors, nurse practitioners, policy makers, drug manufacturers and payers to make sure Familial Hypercholesterolemia (FH) is finally recognized and understood as the common, life threatening genetic disorder it is, and that everyone understands the opportunity we have to work together with a common understanding to diagnose early, treat appropriately and ultimately prevent heart disease.
 With 90% still undiagnosed, the time is now.

-Please read the FH Foundation’s public comments correcting those assumptions here: FH Foundation Comments – ICER
+Please read the Family Heart Foundation’s public comments correcting those assumptions here: Family Heart Foundation Comments – ICER

 Watch Katherine Wilemon here:

-If you think this work is important, please make a tax-deductible donation to the FH Foundation.
+If you think this work is important, please make a tax-deductible donation to the Family Heart Foundation.
 We depend on the financial support of the FH Community – we really cannot do this without you.